andrewvallejo/only-devs/README.md

          src="https://user-images.githubusercontent.com/17935770/127760380-c144cb99-68bc-492c-8637-421a39d737fd.png">
     <br>
-    It doesn't matter if you are trying to break into the tech industry or a seasoned engineered- anybody who is trying to get a new job will need to freshen up on their interview skill.
+    It doesn't matter if you are trying to break into the tech industry or a seasoned engineered- anybody who is trying to get a new job will need to freshen up on their interview skills.
     OnlyDevs provides a way for developers to challenge their knowledge, while also being able to study with the contributions of others.
   </summary>